ros2/ros2_documentation/source/Tutorials/Tf2/Learning-About-Tf2-And-Time-Py.rst

       raise
       return

-Now run the launch file:
+If you now try to run the launch file, you will notice that it is failing:

 .. code-block:: console

    ros2 launch learning_tf2_py turtle_tf2_demo.launch.py

 2 Fix the listener node
 ^^^^^^^^^^^^^^^^^^^^^^^

-So, all of the sudden ``lookup_transform()`` is failing, telling you that the frame does not exist or that the data is in the future.
+You now should notice that ``lookup_transform()`` is failing.
+It tells you that the frame does not exist or that the data is in the future.
 To fix this, edit your code on line 76 as shown below (return the ``timeout`` parameter):

 .. code-block:: python